TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-workspace-mode.md

   <br></br>

+> [!IMPORTANT]
+> Setting up Incremental Refresh with Tabular Editor is limited to Power BI Datasets in PPU or Premium Capacity.

+<br></br>

 Incremental Refresh creates new partitions upon the first scheduled refresh in a day.
 As a result, any local metadata (i.e. `.bim` or `database.json`) will be out-of-sync with the remote model metadata after the refresh.
 As a result, __when working with a model that has tables configured with Incremental Refresh, _Workspace Mode_ is not recommended__.

 <br></br>